ElasticTok: Adaptive Tokenization for Image and Video: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this work, we propose an elastic representation approach address the inefficiencies of traditional video encoding approaches by introducing an adaptive encoding method that selectively encodes new information based on the context of previous frames.
+In this work, we propose an elastic representation approach to address the inefficiencies of traditional video encoding approaches through an adaptive encoding method that selectively encodes new information based on the context of previous frames.
 By dynamically allocating resources, it reduces computational costs while maintaining high-quality video representation.
-The proposed technique of dropping tokens at the end of each sequence allows the model to prioritize essential information, ensuring scalability and efficiency during inference.
-Our \ours method demonstrates strong performance in both video representation and downstream tasks.
+The proposed technique of dropping tokens at the end of each sequence allows the model to prioritize essential information, ensuring scalability and efficiency during inference. \ours demonstrates strong performance in both video representation and downstream tasks.
 Lastly, we identify some limitations of our method, as well as possible directions for future work. \begin{itemize}[leftmargin=8pt, itemsep=0.2pt, topsep=0.2pt] \item \textbf{Masking schemes}: Our model currently slightly underperforms baselines at the tail ends of encoding lengths, which we hypothesize may be partially due to conflicting representations that the model needs to learn in each case (low frequency, global encodings vs high frequency, local encodings).
 Preliminary investigations showed that changing the way tokens are distributed (as opposed to our method of left-aligned tokens) improved reconstruction accuracy.
 Future work may also explore learnable encoding masks to dynamically select which tokens to keep for each input. \item \textbf{Other temporal modalities}: Although our primary focus was on image and video, our method is generally modality-agnostic and can be extended to any temporal data, such as audio and decision-making trajectories (e.g., state, action, reward). \item \textbf{Conditional encoding and different training objectives}: Our focus was on leveraging temporal encoding to achieve more efficient tokenization while retaining high reconstructed visual quality.
 However, our method can be explored more broadly as a means of encouraging meaningful lossy encodings.
 For example, robotics models can learn text-conditioned visual encoders that capture only task-relevant information from an image.
 In other scenarios, different reconstruction objectives could prioritize facial or textual reconstruction while ignoring background reconstruction accuracy. \end{itemize}